Skip to content

 Use the graph to:

-To enable it, set the Connections List Component option in the Connections settings to "Graph + List".
+To enable it, set Connections List Component in Connections settings to "Graph + List".

 Footer connections (Pro)